Volume-preserving maps between Hermitian symmetric spaces of compact type: Introduction

-In 2004, motivated by the modularity problem of the algebraic correspondences in algebraic number theory, Clozel and Ullmo \cite{CU} were led to study the rigidity problems for local holomorphic isometric maps and even more general volume-preserving maps between bounded symmetric domains equipped with their Bergman metrics.
-More precisely, by reducing the modularity problem to the rigidity problem for local holomorphic isometries, Clozel-Ullmo proved that an algebraic correspondence in the quotient of a bounded symmetric domain preserving the Bergman metric has to be a modular correspondence in the case of the unit disc in the complex plane and in the case of bounded symmetric domains of rank $\geq 2$.
+In 2004, motivated by the modularity problem of the algebraic correspondences in algebraic number theory, Clozel and Ullmo \cite{CU} were led to study the rigidity problems for local holomorphic isometric maps and even much more general volume-preserving maps between bounded symmetric domains equipped with their Bergman metrics.
+By reducing the modularity problem to the rigidity problem for local holomorphic isometries, Clozel-Ullmo proved that an algebraic correspondence in the quotient of a bounded symmetric domain preserving the Bergman metric has to be a modular correspondence in the case of the unit disc in the complex plane and in the case of bounded symmetric domains of rank $\geq 2$.
 Notice that in the one dimensional setting, volume preserving maps are identical to the metric preserving maps.
 Thus the Clozel-Ullmo result also applies to the volume preserving algebraic correspondences in the lowest dimensional case.
 Motivated by the work in \cite{CU}, Mok carried out a systematic study of the rigidity problem for local isometric embeddings in a very general setting.
 Mok in [Mo2-4] proved the total geodesy for a local holomorphic isometric embedding between bounded symmetric domains $D$ and $\Omega$ when either (i) the rank of each irreducible component of $D$ is at least two or (ii) $D=\BB^n$ and $\Omega=(\BB^n)^p$ for $n\geq 2$.
 In a paper of Yuan-Zhang \cite{YZ}, the total geodesy is obtained in the case of $D=\BB^n$ and $\Omega=\BB^{N_1} \times\cdots \times \BB^{N_p}$ with $n\geq 2$ and $N_l$ arbitrary for $1 \leq l \leq p$.
-Earlier, Ng in [Ng2] had established a similar result when $p=2$ and $2 \le n\le N_1, N_2\le 2n-1.$ In a paper of Yuan and the second author of this paper \cite{HY1}, we established the rigidity result for local holomorphic isometric embeddings from a Hermitian symmetric space of compact type into the product of Hermitian symmetric spaces of compact type with even negative conformal factors where certain non-cancelation property for the conformal factors holds.
-(This cancelation condition turns out be the necessary and sufficient condition for the rigidity to hold due to the presence of negative conformal factors.)
-In a recent paper of Ebenfelt \cite{E}, a certain classification, as well as its connection with many important problems in CR geometry, has been studied for local isometric maps when the cancelation property fails to hold.
+Earlier, Ng in \cite{Ng2} had established a similar result when $p=2$ and $2 \le n\le N_1, N_2\le 2n-1.$ In a paper of Yuan and the second author of this paper \cite{HY1}, we established the rigidity result for local holomorphic isometric embeddings from a Hermitian symmetric space of compact type into the product of Hermitian symmetric spaces of compact type with even negative conformal factors where certain non-cancellation property for the conformal factors holds.
+(This cancellation condition turns out be the necessary and sufficient condition for the rigidity to hold due to the presence of negative conformal factors.)
+In a recent paper of Ebenfelt \cite{E}, a certain classification, as well as its connection with problems in CR geometry, has been studied for local isometric maps when the cancellation property fails to hold.
 The recent paper of Yuan \cite{Y} studied the rigidity problem for local holomorphic maps preserving the $(p,p)$-forms between Hermitian symmetric spaces of non-compact type.
 At this point, we should also mention other related studies for the rigidity of holomorphic mappings.
 Here, we quote the papers by Chan-Xiao-Yuan \cite{CXY}, Dinh-Sibony \cite{DS}, Huang [Hu1-2], Ji \cite{Ji}, Kim-Zaitsev \cite{KZ}, Mok \cite{Mo1}\cite{Mo5}, Mok-Ng\cite{MN1}, Ng [Ng1-Ng3], Xiao-Yuan [XY1-2] and many references therein, to name a few.

 The work of Clozel and Ullmo has left open an important question of understanding the modularity problem for volume-preserving correspondences in the quotient of Hermitian symmetric spaces of higher dimension equipped with their Bergman metrics.
 In 2012, Mok and Ng answered, in the affirmative, the question of Clozel and Ullmo in \cite{MN} by establishing the rigidity property for local holomorphic volume preserving maps from an irreducible Hermitian manifold of non-compact type into its Cartesian products.